 - uniques with escorts you can’t dominate;

-- Things that waste effort (run-away breeders, low-EXP monsters with no drop.
+- Things that waste effort (run-away breeders, low-EXP monsters with no drops.
 Just close the door and move on).

 What to avoid